ArkadiyVoronov/ArkadiyVoronov/README.md

   - Infrastructure & environments testing (CI/CD, test benches, self‑hosted services, integrations)
   - Automation around microcontrollers and intelligent test setups
 - **Mindset:** I like to think in terms of systems: from hardware and OS, through services and APIs, to user‑visible behavior and observability.

+I focus on making systems testable end‑to‑end: from installers and services to monitoring hooks and failure scenarios.

 ---

 ### 🧪 QA Skills & Expertise
 > Here is what I actually work with day to day